stevie2codes/JMG-Photo/README.md

 # Atlas-Photo

-## A live freelance portfolio porject built with react and deployed with AWS.
+## A live freelance portfolio built with react and deployed with AWS.

 - [Go To Website](https://atlas-photo.com/)